 Tikal National Park

-Tikal National Park is located in 575 square-kilometers of jungle and is a UNESCO World Heritage Site offering the best Mayan ruins in the world.
-Thousands of structures, including temples, statues, and pyramids, were abandoned by the Mayans over 1,000 years ago and discovered by westerners in 1848.
+Tikal National Park is located in 575 square-kilometers of jungle and is a UNESCO World Heritage Site with some of the best Mayan ruins in the world.
+Thousands of structures, including temples, statues, and pyramids, were abandoned by the Mayans over 1,000 years ago and discovered by westerners only in 1848.
 Inside the park, you can explore ancient buildings such as the Acropolis and the Great Jaguar Temple, which are among Central America’s most fascinating ruins.
 The park is also home to an incredible number of animals and flowers and it belongs in the Maya Biosphere Reserve.
 The park also served as the filming location for Yavin IV in Star Wars.

-Antigua is one of Guatemala's most beautiful cities, a colonial settlement defined by its cobblestoned streets, artisan shops, and local markets.
+Antigua is one of Guatemala's most beautiful cities, a former colonial settlement defined by its cobblestoned streets, artisan shops, and local markets.
 Plaza Central offers a refreshing green space in the city core, while the Mirador del Cerro de la Cruz has breathtaking views of the city.
 There are also many beautiful historical churches in Antigua, including Santiago Cathedral, Santa Clara Convent, Iglesia del Carmen, Las Capuchinas Convent, La Merced Church, and the Arco de Catalina.

 Surrounded by the volcanoes Atitlán, Tolimán, and San Pedro, Lake Atitlán is one of the deepest lakes in Central America and one of Guatemala's most spectacular places to visit.
 On the shores of the lake you will find several villages that maintain Mayan culture and traditions like San Pedro la Laguna, San Marcos la Laguna, San Juan La Laguna, Santa Catarina de Palopó, and San Antonio de Palopo.
 The main gateway town, Panajachel, also has plenty of cafes, bars, and markets selling handicrafts and textiles.